-We are a general variety goods value retailer with stores operating in the UK, Germany and France.
+We are a general variety goods value retailer with stores operating in the UK and France.
 Our stores offer customers a range of grocery and general merchandise products.
 Our group includes the following businesses:

 In the last year we have taken the following steps in relation to our policy on anti-slavery and human trafficking:

-The Group acquired Babou in the third quarter of this financial year.
-It is intended that in the next financial year Babou will implement a similar policy and process to that of the rest the Group.
+The Group acquired Babou in the third quarter of the previous financial year.
+Babou is in the process of rolling out a similar policy and processes to the rest the Group.

 Our Workplace Policy will be reviewed from time to time, and at least once annually, to determine if any changes are required and any further communication with employees and suppliers.